-Students are provided with an online course book in conjunction with a pack containing data and target sheets.
+Students are provided with an online course book.

 Homework is a necessary part of the course, and students can expect at least 2 assignments each week, which represents 5 hours work.
+The homework will consist of preparation and consolidation work to regularly assess understanding.
 Independent study tasks are also set every two weeks, which develop study and research skills necessary for the subject.